 Report the accident, provide an eyewitness account and take clear photos of the scene.
 Share contact information.
 Such actions can be invaluable to accident victims.

 Bounce Back After You’ve Witnessed a Car Accident in Chicago

 Details of a minor accident may wrap up soon.
 But legal issues may continue long after a major car accident occurs.
 Witness a fatal car accident?
 You could potentially be involved in this situation for years.

 Concerned about your legal obligations if you witness a car accident?
-The experienced car accident attorneys at Shuman Legal understand your dilemma.
+The experienced Chicago car accident lawyers at Shuman Legal understand your dilemma.
 We’re happy to address your concerns.
 Our experienced lawyers ensure your legal rights are protected.

 Can a Relative Witness a Car Accident in Illinois?